May 4 - 5, 2017

 Charles Tator trained in Neurosurgery and Neuropathology and was Chair of Neurosurgery, at the University of Toronto.
 He was the head of Neurosurgery at the Toronto Western Hospital, and founded ThinkFirst, Canada, a national brain and spinal cord injury foundation.
 In 2012, ThinkFirst merged with three other national injury prevention charities to form Parachute Canada of which he is a Board Member.
 He held two research chairs at the University of Toronto, and is a member of the Order of Canada, and the Canadian Medical Hall of Fame.
 Currently, he is a Senior Scientist in the Toronto Western Research Institute and Project Leader of the Canadian Sports Concussion Project at the Krembil Neuroscience Centre.
 He has received awards from the Canadian Paraplegic Association, the University of California Reeve-Irvine, Canadian Brain Injury Coalition, USA Hockey and American Spinal Injuries Association.
 His book on Catastrophic Injuries in Sports and Recreation was published by the University of Toronto Press in 2008, and his Practice Primer on Concussions appeared in the Canadian Medical Association Journal in 2013.
 In 2014, he was awarded the Medal of Honour by Canada’s Pharmaceutical Association.

 Sport related head and neck injuries are responsible for some of the most catastrophic injuries.
-In 2003-2004, sports and recreational activities were the third leading cause of traumatic head injury admissions in Canadian hospitals.
-In particular, twenty-eight percent of all children admitted in the emergency ward for traumatic head injuries were due to such activities (Canadian Institute for Health Information, 2006).
-The outcome of these head injuries can be devastating, often leading to significant lifelong physical, emotional, and economical consequences.
+The outcome of these head injuries can be devastating, often leading to significant lifelong physical, academic, emotional, and economic consequences.
 Next to avoidance and education, protective head gear is the most effective intervention strategy for preventing or minimizing sport-related head injuries.

-Dr. Hoshizaki continues to participate in national and international helmet standard organizations to develop and improve safety requirements for sport helmet certifications (ASTM, CSA, HECC, CE, ISO).
-He is the technical advisor for Think First; a national educational organization that is committed to educating Canadians to the risks resulting in head injuries.
-The Xenith X1 helmet is an example of bringing research to practice.
-Research undertook in 2005 was ultimately used to develop an innovative product designed to decrease head injuries in American football (Xenith.com).
-More recently he was a member of the organizing committee for the annual “Minor Traumatic Brain Injury in Sport Conference” held each year in St Moritz, Switzerland (2005-2008).
-He was recently named as one of the top fifty most influential people in sport in 2011 by Globe and Mail.
+Dr. Hoshizaki participates in national and international helmet standard organizations to develop and improve safety requirements for sport helmet certifications (ASTM, CSA, HECC, CE, ISO).
+He was a technical advisor for Parachute; a national educational organization that is committed to educating Canadians to the risks resulting in head injuries.
+The Xenith X1 football helmet and CCM Resistance hockey helmet are examples of bringing research to practice.
+Research undertook in 2005 was ultimately used to develop an innovative product designed to decrease head injuries in American football (Xenith.com) and ice hockey (CCM).
+He has published over 70 scientific papers and 120 scientific presentations involving head injuries in sport and was named as one of the top fifty most influential people in sport in 2011 by Globe and Mail